econoalchemist/COLDCARD-MiddleGround/README.md

 ## Air-gapped communication & transacting with Sparrow Wallet
 Sparrow Wallet is a Bitcoin wallet designed to be connected with your own node and ran from your desktop or laptop computer.
 This is a user-friendly wallet with an intuitive interface and many advanced features for a range of capabilities.
 To learn more about Sparrow Wallet and for installation instructions, visit the [Sparrow Wallet website](https://www.sparrowwallet.com/).

-In this guide you will see how to connect your ColdCard to Sparrow Wallet using a your own BitcoinCore node.
+In this guide you will see how to connect your ColdCard to Sparrow Wallet using your own BitcoinCore node.
 If you don't have your own Bitcoin node, you can use reputable public Electrum servers as demonstrated in the [UltraQuick guide](https://github.com/econoalchemist/ColdCard-UltraQuick).
 However, there are privacy tradeoffs that come with using the convenience of a public Electrum server.
-Luckily there are a number of resources avilable to help you spin up your own Bitcoin node, to learn more check out:
+Luckily there are a number of resources available to help you spin up your own Bitcoin node, to learn more check out:

 - [BitcoinCore.org](https://bitcoincore.org/en/about/)
 - [Ministry of Nodes](https://www.ministryofnodes.com.au/)